General Trip Information | MAN1425

-Operation requirements apply to Transportation Providers (TP) operating under contracts for the DHS Coordinated Transportation and any Subcontractors they may contract with to conduct transportation services.
-Both are referred to as Transportation Providers in the requirements in this section.
-Local Regional Transportation Coordinating Committee (RTCC) policy provides detailed definitions of service requirements and may be more restrictive than the guidelines below.
-The Regional Transportation Offices (RTO) are responsible for providing the local RTCC policy to the TPs and Human Service Providers (HSP); HSPs are responsible for providing the policy to consumers.
+Operation requirements apply to Transportation Providers (TP) and Subcontractors providing services under the DHS Coordinated Transportation program.
+Both are referred to as Transportation Providers in this section.
+Regional Transportation Coordinating Committee (RTCC) policies provide detailed definitions of service requirements and may be more restrictive than the guidelines below.
+Regional Transportation Offices (RTO) are responsible for providing the applicable RTCC policy to the respective TPs and HSPs.
+HSPs are responsible for providing standards and policies to individuals participating in the Coordinated Transportation program.

 Types of Service

-• Subscription Trips – Subscription service trips are scheduled with a pre-determined notice to meet the repetitive travel needs of passengers.
+Subscription Trips – Subscription service trips are scheduled with a pre-determined notice to meet the repetitive travel needs of individuals.
 Subscription trips are performed on a continuing basis.

-• Group Trips – Trips that involve transporting multiple passengers with the same point of origin and the same destination, and who intend to travel together.
+Group Trips – Trips that involve transporting multiple individuals with the same point of origin and the same destination, and who intend to travel together.
 Field Trips are an example of a group trip.

-Attempts must be made to work trips of all types into the schedule with full responsiveness given to urgent situations and importance of request.
-There shall be no right of refusal for trips scheduled within time frames dictated by local policy.
-If a trip cannot be accommodated, the TP will document the date and time of the request, the name of the requesting HSP, the name of the individual making the request, and the reason why the trip is not accommodated.
+Trips will be prioritized based on importance and urgency.
+According to DHS’s policy, there shall be no right of refusal for trips scheduled within allowed time frames.
+If a trip cannot be accommodated, the TP will document the date and time of the request, the name of the individual and requesting HSP, as well as, the reason why the trip cannot be accommodated.

 Coordination of Services